lhaeger/lastpass-alfred-workflow/README.md

 	4. Bug - Fixed bash script reliability, after two login attempts the script was often failing.
 	3. Improvement - Improved sync behaviour to better support extremely large vaults.
 	4. Improvement - Added new 'lpsync' command to force a sync on demand.
-	5. Improvement - Changed behaviour to store login email in your Apple Keychain (set with 'lpsetemail yourname@example.com').
+	5. Improvement - Changed behaviour to store login email in your Apple Keychain (set with `lpsetemail yourname@example.com`).
-	6. Improvement - Added the ability to set the logout timeout and store in the keychain (set with 'lpsettimeout NUMSEC' where NUMSEC is an integer such as 28800, if you use 0 that will keep you logged in until your computer restarts).
+	6. Improvement - Added the ability to set the logout timeout and store in the keychain (set with `lpsettimeout NUMSEC` where NUMSEC is an integer such as 28800, if you use 0 that will keep you logged in until your computer restarts).
 	7. Improvement - Added hotkeys to the main functions.
 * Version 1.1
 	1. Removed code that worked around an old buggy version of pinentry